WWMN (AM)

-WJML (1110 AM) is a radio station licensed to Petoskey, Michigan, which is owned by John Yob, through licensee Mitten News LLC.
-The station airs a mixture of liberal and conservative talk, and is simulcast on WJNL 1210 in Kingsley, Michigan, WHAK 960 in Rogers City, Michigan, and FM stations WWMN 106.3 in Thompsonville, Michigan and WYPV 94.5 in Mackinaw City, Michigan, as well as a translator on 101.1 FM in Traverse City, Michigan.
+WWMN (1110 AM) is a radio station licensed to Petoskey, Michigan, which is owned by John Yob, through licensee Mitten News LLC.

-During the 1970s and 1980s, WJML was one of the most successful AM/FM radio combos in northern Michigan.
-The FM station has long since been sold off, but WJML/WJNL remains one of the most-popular talk stations in northern Michigan.
+History

-Early history
+Signing on

 In somewhat of a rarity, WJML-FM 98.9 started first, on December 7, 1965, since in most situations, the AM station is usually the first to sign on.
 In the beginning, the station was an automated MOR format, with one live DJ, Bill Supernaw, in the morning (Supernaw is now the owner of the Cinema III movie theatre in Charlevoix).
 The station was owned by a Chicago broadcaster who named his station after his three children, John, Michael and Linda.
-It was one of northern Michigan's first-ever FM stations, and since many folks didn't have an FM radio at the time, an AM station, WJML/1110 was born on December 6, 1966.
+It was one of northern Michigan's first-ever FM stations, and since many folks did not have an FM radio at the time, an AM station, WJML (1110 AM) was born on December 6, 1966.
 WJML was at the time the strongest AM station in northern Michigan during the daytime at 10 kW.
 However, the station was daytime only.